rune/rune/docs/docs/advanced/joining-leaving.md

 ## Spectating

 Many games only support a few players.
-The remaining users in the room will be spectactors.
+The remaining users in the room will be spectators.
 Spectators are:

 - Running game code as everyone else, i.e. calls `onChange` on new actions/events
 - Unable to make any actions (enforced by the SDK)